ansys/pyacp/doc/source/examples/index.rst

 .. include:: gallery_examples/index.rst
    :start-line: 2

-:doc:`./others/use_grpc_server` is an example which uses the gRPC servers from the unified installer instead of Docker containers.
+:doc:`./others/local_pyacp_executable` demonstrates running the PyACP server from a local executable instead of in a Docker container